Post-Judgment Asset Protection in Florida

 Post-judgment interest accrues on the unpaid balance, but interest on an uncollectable judgment is theoretical value.
 A creditor who cannot reach the debtor’s exempt homestead, garnish wages, or access retirement accounts often prefers immediate payment of a fraction over a growing paper balance.

-The strength of a post-judgment asset protection posture determines settlement leverage.
+The strength of the debtor’s exemption posture determines settlement leverage.
 A debtor whose assets fall entirely within Florida’s exemption categories can settle a judgment for a small percentage of its face value.
 A debtor who adds an offshore trust for non-exempt liquid assets strengthens that position further.
-Florida asset protection planning after a judgment is more constrained than pre-claim planning, but the tools that remain available are often sufficient to produce a resolution both sides can accept.
+Florida asset protection planning after a judgment is more constrained than pre-claim planning, but the tools that remain available are often enough to produce a resolution both sides can accept.